Ebedthan/afrods/cran-comments.md

 * local unbuntu 18.04.01, R 3.5.2
 * win-builder (devel and release)

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Reduce the size of tarball.

+* Rewrite and converted the DESCRIPTION title to title case.

+* Add the complete link to Gapminder.

+* Add utility of this package especially for newbies

 ## R CMD check results
 There were no ERRORs or WARNINGs.